Easy Bacon-Wrapped Chicken Rolls with Marsala Sauce

 • Transfer the skillet to the preheated oven and bake until the rolls are cooked through, 8 to 10 minutes.
 A little cheese will probably melt out; that’s okay.
 Transfer the chicken to a serving dish, remove the toothpicks, and keep warm while preparing the sauce.
 Or forgo the sauce—see the Fork in the Road.

 • There should be just a couple of teaspoons of fat left in the skillet; pour off any more than that.
 (The skillet will be very hot.
 Remember to use pot holders while preparing the sauce.)
 Heat the pan over medium-high heat.
-Add the garlic and stir for a few seconds until it starts to color, then add the marsala and stir to scrape up any bits from the bottom of the pan to flavor the sauce.
+Add the garlic and stir for a few seconds until it starts to color, then add the Marsala and stir to scrape up any bits from the bottom of the pan to flavor the sauce.
 Add the broth, allow the sauce to come to a simmer, and simmer until the mixture is slightly reduced, about 3 minutes.

 • Serve the hot chicken rolls with the sauce, either spooned over or passed at the table.